 Gluten-Free Matzo Recipe (Made with Oat Flour)

-- 2 cups gluten-free oat flour I used Bob's Red Mill GF oat flour
+- 2 cups gluten-free oat flour I used 240 grams of Bob's Red Mill GF oat flour

 - Potato starch for dusting the surface

-- Preheat oven to 500º F. Oven should be heated and ready to go before you start mixing ingredients.
+- Preheat the oven to 500º F. The oven should be heated and ready to go before you start mixing ingredients.

 - Measure out 2 cups of oat flour and put it into a large mixing bowl.

-- Measure out 1 tsp.
-Kosher salt and place it in a small, separate bowl.
+- Measure out 3/4 tsp Kosher salt and place it in a small, separate bowl.

 - Gather all your supplies: Rolling pin, fork, butter knife, mixing spatula and flat spatula (for lifting the flattened dough from the countertop to your baking sheet).